Professor Tony Travers

 Ulises holds a BA and MA in Rhetoric and Performance Studies from California State University, Los Angeles.
 His current research interests cluster around what he calls spectral geographies, spatial politics of presence and absence in relation to political-economic and cultural lifescapes.
 He is currently conducting ethnographic research in the Costa Chica of Guerrero, Mexico, examining processes of rural-urban development, state spectrality (intervention or lack thereof), and the politics of ethnicity in the region where there is a substantial population of Indigenous and Afro-descendant peoples.

-Beth Crankshaw is a Chevening scholar and current MSc Regional and Urban Planning student at LSE with a background in urban planning, GIS and remote sensing.
-She previously worked at the South African Council for Scientific and Industrial Research in the Sustainable Human Settlements unit, and is a recently appointed assistant in the LSE London team.
+She is a Regional and Urban Planning alumna at LSE with a background in urban planning, GIS and remote sensing.
+She previously worked at the South African Council for Scientific and Industrial Research in the Sustainable Human Settlements unit, and is currently working as a Data Scientist for the National Institute for Communicable Disease in South Africa.